bit.ly/WINNERS - read this. Seriously.

 "Polyamorous" describes people who are open to more than one relationship.
 Does a parent love one of her/his children and not the others?
 Sure, that is "different"--but there are elements that are very similar.
 I've written some on this subject.
-I'm currently "poly-single" looking for an intelligent woman as friend who might become a primary relationship.
+I'm looking for a relationship of some kind with a rational, intelligent, imaginative, creative woman.

 Here is a link to a light-hearted and very good video presentation and explanation of polyamory by Leon Finegold: